micheleantonazzi/bioinformatics-project/README.md

 ## Experiments evaluation

 After preprocessing and feature selection, the data are ready to pass to the learning models.
 The holdout technique is used for testing the models.
 This method consists into split the dataset in two separate sets: the training set (used to train the leaning machine to learn) and the test set (used to test the model performances).
 In this case, the split is 80% and 20% for training and test set.
-The experiments are executed over multiple holdouts, 50 for epigenomic data, and 3 for sequence data, to make the model's evaluation more robust.
+The experiments are executed over multiple holdouts, 50 for epigenomic data, and 3 for sequence data, to make the models' evaluation more robust.
 In particular, the StratifiedShuffleSplit of sklearn is used to make the holdouts.
 This method randomly separates the training and test set indices, preserving the percentage of samples for each class.
 It is set with 42 as random_state parameter.

 The metrics used to evaluate the models are the following: